Program Contact: Molly Yanity 203-582-5031

 The Quinnipiac undergraduate Bachelor of Arts in Journalism program focuses on the principles and practices of news writing and reporting across multiple platforms.
 The program’s mission is to prepare journalism professionals who are superior writers and can effectively report on the diversity of the human experience.

-The wide range of elective courses enables students to focus on a specific medium (such as television) or news subject (such as sports) or take courses across platforms based on their interests and career goals.
+The wide range of elective courses enables students to focus on a specific medium (such as television, online, or new media reporting) or news subject (such as sports, entertainment, or visual journalism) or take courses across platforms based on their interests and career goals.

 BA in Journalism Curriculum

 |COM 120||Media Industries and Trends||3|

 |Additional courses outside of the SoC, one of which must be at the 200 level or higher||6|